santosh-at-smarthub/santosh-at-smarthub.github.io/README.md

 - `npm run deploy`

-> Note - After running above command, will generate `gh-pages` branch with hosting files.
+> Note - After running above deploy command, will generate `gh-pages` branch with hosting files and automatically pubish site to remote.
-Dont push this branch to remote.
+*Don't push this branch explicitly to remote.*